pweingardt/KSPMissionController/README.md

 You can't finish the second mission goal before you did not finish the first mission goal.
 Once you have achieved the stable orbit, you get a small reward for reaching this goal (you can hide all finished goals by pressing the button).
 When you are out of fuel and can't make it back to Kerbin, you will not get the 14k reward.
 Once you *land or splash* back on Kerbin, you get the full
 14k + 2k reward.
 There are missions, where a splash is not enough.
-Crashes on the surface, that do not destroy the space craft, are sufficient.
+Crashes on the surface, that do not destroy the space craft, are sufficient but reduce the recyclable value of the crashed ("landed") vessel.

 Let's take another look at the "Mun I" mission: